Coy Wire: Media career

 Wire served as a game analyst, studio analyst and online writer for Fox Sports before joining CNN in 2015.
 From CNN Center, Wire anchors daily Bleacher Report segments, covers events and serves as an expert contributor across all platforms.
 He appears regularly on CNN programs Early Start, New Day and CNN Newsroom, in addition to HLN programs Morning Express with Robin Meade and Weekend Express with Lynn Smith.
 He also contributes to CNN International's World Sport program and to CNN Digital on a broad range of crossover sports stories.

 In 2019, Wire worked as a special assignment travel correspondent for CNN.

 On September 8, 2022, Wire was made anchor of seasonal news program CNN 10, replacing former host Carl Azuz.
 In the aftermath of this change, many students, teachers and parents were surprised and expressed dismay at the change of anchor.

 Personal life

 Wire was raised by his parents, Rick and Jane Wire.
 His mother, Jane, is a visual specialist.
-He has a sister, Tiffany, and his brother, Casey, is a PGA certified teaching professional.
+He has a sister, Tiffany, and a brother, Casey, who is a PGA certified teaching professional.
 Wire is of German, Irish, Dutch, and Japanese descent.
 His mother named him after the Japanese word for "love".
 Wire resides in Atlanta, Georgia, with his wife, Claire, who owns a home design and renovation company.

 Wire wrote an inspirational book, Change Your Mind, which was published in 2011.